Anatomy

 For the y-axes (horizontal), you can specify a value range that can accommodate the values you expect from your data.
 The default range is dynamic, meaning that the range increases or decreases automatically to accommodate the range of data displayed in the chart.
 Enter a negative value for the bottom of the range to display any negative values from the data source selected.

-By default, the y axis information appears on the left side of the chart.
-You can change it to the right side, and choose a variation of the y axis style.
+By default, the y-axis information appears on the left side of the chart.
+You can change it to the right side, and choose a variation of the y-axis style.

 X axis data labels